We ensure that Great Britain has the essential energy it needs by making sure supply meets demand every second of every day.

 Find out more about our strategy, our RIIO business plan and annual reports and look towards our emerging future role at the heart of a new Future System Operator (FSO).

-National Grid ESO moves high voltage electricity from where it’s generated, such as a wind farm, through the energy system.
+We move high voltage electricity from where it’s generated, such as a wind farm, through the energy system.
 But who else is part of the British electricity system?

 From hospitals to households, telecoms to transportation, our society relies on electricity.
 Our control centre makes sure there is always a reliable and safe supply as we move megawatts around the country.

-Whether you’re interested in the innovation underway in the ESO Markets team or are looking to brush up on market fundamentals, you’ve come to the right place.
+Whether you’re interested in the innovation underway in the Markets team or are looking to brush up on market fundamentals, you’ve come to the right place.